openimsdk/chat/deployments/README.md

   name: openim-mongo-secret
 type: Opaque
 data:
-  mongo_openim_username: b3BlbklN # update to your mongo username encoded in base64, this user credentials need in authSource database.
+  mongo_openim_username: b3BlbklN # update to your mongo username encoded in base64, if need empty, you can set to "" (this user credentials need in authSource database)
-  mongo_openim_password: b3BlbklNMTIz # update to your mongo password encoded in base64
+  mongo_openim_password: b3BlbklNMTIz # update to your mongo password encoded in base64, if need empty, you can set to ""
 ```

 ### Apply the secret.